 And here’s another way to look at the issue:

 Note to reader: This entire post was written in 2009.
 But on July 30, 2018, I updated the section below to reflect our society’s evolving culture on gender issues.
-Everything else you’ve read up to this line still holds true.
+Everything else you’ve read up to this word still holds true.

 In the last decade or so, our views have completely changed on the use of “it” vs. “they” for identifying people.
 Back in the prehistoric 20th century, I used to be so annoyed with social media site for sending out this kind of notification: